cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/Toggles.md

 Use `Toggle("Label Text")` to give the toggle a visible label and accessibility label.

+A custom `.toggleStyle` can be used to customize the appearance and color of the toggle, e.g., to set the off state color to `Color.gray` which has 3:1 contrast ratio in the off state.

 Notes:
 - If there is no unique `Toggle("Label Text")` then the toggle must have a unique and specific `.accessibilityLabel`.
 - Set the correct `.accessibilityValue` if the toggle has visible value text other than On and Off.